DRAFT *** DRAFT *** DRAFT *** DRAFT

 For technical support with iclicker registration and use, contact Educational Technology Services.

 You can take a makeup if you have to miss a quiz for any of the following three reasons: (1) holidays or special events observed by organized religions (for students who show affiliation with that particular religion), (2) absences pre-approved by the UCSD Dean of Students (or Dean’s designee), (3) extended illness (this requires a doctor’s note).
 If you miss a quiz for one of these reasons, contact me no later than the day of the quiz to schedule a makeup.
 I will need written verification of the circumstances.

 You cannot take a makeup if you miss a quiz for any other reason.
 This includes faulty iclicker registration, forgetting to bring your iclicker to class, stolen or lost iclicker, iclicker malfunction, dead iclicker battery, needing to arrive late to class or leave class early, oversleeping, minor illness, transportation problem, family or friend’s special occasion, family problems, family illness, needing to study for another course, etc.

-Here are my recommendations for how to prepare for the quizzes: (1) Take notes on the reading or video.
-Study those notes rather than re-reading or re-viewing the materials.
-(2) Evidence is important, but don’t get overly bogged down in detail — exact numbers, precise dates, and so on.
-(3) Don’t overthink the quiz questions.
+Two pieces of advice regarding the quizzes: (1) Evidence is important, but don’t get overly bogged down in detail — exact numbers, precise dates, and so on.
+(2) Don’t overthink the quiz questions.
 Don’t assume I’m trying to trick you.
-(4) It may help to study with one or more other students in the class.

-- Essay 1: What’s the most useful thing we could do to improve US immigration policy?
+Answer the following question: What’s the most useful thing the United States could do to improve community?